 Many types of fans that move air will help keep us cooler in the summer.
 Window fans are still used in milder climates or weather.
 Open windows on opposing sides of the home for the breeze to flow all the way across the house.
-Portable fans can help direct air more precisely, like right in your face or push it a bit further away and get your whole body doused with fresh air.
+Portable fans can help direct air more precisely.
+Place right in your face or push it a bit further away and get your whole body doused with fresh air.

 Older homes came with a whole house fan, mounted in the ceiling centered directly into the attic.
 They were designed to push the heated air at your ceiling out of the house into the attic.
 This can help the air to be further vented our the attic vents, while pulling cooler air in through open windows.
 If you have one of these old world whole house fans, remember to seal it off during colder months.